mkaszubowski/mkaszubowski.github.io/_posts/2020-08-13-good-boundaries-in-modular-software-design.md

   implementation of its dependencies?
 - Are you able to describe the purpose of the module in one simple sentence?

+## What would you add?

+If you would add something to that list, have some comments, feedback, or just want to talk, **please respond to [this tweet](https://twitter.com/mkaszubowski94/status/1296768620958298112)**.

 ## Interested in modular design?
 - [Decomposing domain models based on